pgreene/miscellaneous/README.md

 Random
 ======

 A blog like wiki, really just a place holder for anything on my mind.
+Also will share random scripts in this code repo.
 * [Skype](https://github.com/pgreene/Random/wiki/Skype)